ibm-cloud-docs/sell/tutorial-register-terraform.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

 This tutorial walks you through how to register a Terraform template in {{site.data.keyword.cloud}} Partner Center.
-By completing this tutorial, you learn how to provide the company details, create a test environment, and set up access for your team to help with the onboarding process.
+By completing this tutorial, you learn how to provide the company details, create a test environment, and set up the access for your team to help with the onboarding process.
 {: shortdesc}

 This tutorial is one of four in a series that demonstrates how to onboard and publish a [Terraform template](https://github.com/IBM-Cloud/terraform-sample/releases/tag/v1.0.0){: external}.
-It uses a fictitious company that's called *Example Corp*.
+It uses a fictitious company that is called *Example Corp*.
 As you complete the tutorial, adapt each step to fit your product's needs.

 ## Before you begin
 {: #terraform-template-prereqs}

 1. Verify that you're using a Pay-As-You-Go or Subscription account by going to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.cloud_notm}} console.

-1. Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
-For more information, see [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).
+1. Verify that you're assigned the following roles.
+For more information, see [Assigning access to account management services](https://cloud.ibm.com/docs/account?topic=account-account-services) and [Managing access to resources](https://cloud.ibm.com/docs/account?topic=account-assign-access-resources).

+   * Administrator on all account management services and all IAM services
+   * Editor on the catalog management service
+   * Manager service access role for IBM Cloud Schematics
+   * Operator platform role for VPC Infrastructure
+   * Editor on the software instance service

 ## Provide the company name
 {: #terraform-template-reg-company}